Endurance-temi/alx-low_level_programming/0x00-hello_world/README.md

-This is my exploration on C programming as a full-stack developer
+This is my exploration on C programming as a full-stack developer in ALX